Milvs/TravelApi/README.md

    docker-compose down
 ```

-1.3 Running with MySQL Database:
+1.3 Running with MySQL Database:<br>
-Open the src/main/resources/application.properties file and configure the database connection properties:
+Open the `src/main/resources/application.properties` file and configure the database connection properties:<br>
-Adjust the API port, database credentials, and other configurations as needed.
+Adjust the API port, database credentials, and other configurations as needed.<br>
 Make sure you have a MySQL database installed and running.

    ```bash